-Frequently asked questions
+Frequently asked questions about City short courses

 A. Anybody can enrol for the part-time Short Courses at City, University of London - these are open access courses.